astral-sh/ruff/CONTRIBUTING.md

 ### Example: Adding a new lint rule

+To add a new rule, you can run the helper script `python scripts/add_rule.py` from within the ruff repository, which will take the following values:
+- name: The name of the check to generate, in PascalCase (e.g., 'PreferListBuiltin').
+- prefix: Prefix code for the plugin (e.g. 'PIE').
+- code: The code of the check to generate (e.g., '807').
+- linter: The source with which the check originated (e.g., 'flake8-pie').

+This will generate the stubs required and begin the steps involved in adding a new lint rule.

-At a high level, the steps involved in adding a new lint rule are as follows:
+At a high level, the steps are as follows:

 1. Determine a name for the new rule as per our [rule naming convention](#rule-naming-convention) (e.g., `AssertFalse`, as in, "allow `assert False`").